California State Route 3

 State Route 3 (SR 3) is a state highway in the U.S. state of California that serves Trinity and Siskiyou counties.
 It runs from SR 36 north along the shore of Trinity Lake, Fort Jones and Etna.
 The route then approaches Yreka, intersecting with Interstate 5 (I-5), and turns east to Montague.
 The road was numbered SR 3 in 1964, and most of it has been part of the state highway system since 1933.

 Route description

+Route 3 is defined in section 303 of the California Streets and Highways Code.
+The definition omits the concurrency with Route 299 instead of duplicating that segment in the other route's definition in the code: